How to Extract Resources from Word Documents Using GroupDocs.Editor for Java

 Prerequisites

-- IDE Setup: Use an IDE like IntelliJ IDEA or Eclipse for writing and running Java code.
+- An IDE like IntelliJ IDEA or Eclipse for editing and running Java code.

 Setting Up GroupDocs.Editor for Java